Wood & Metal Framing in Revit: 5 New Features

 This feature lets you frame walls in groups that may be replicated and mirrored throughout a project.
 Needless to say, it can save architects and designers copious amounts of time, especially with large framing projects in Revit.

-Read more about Framing in Groups in its dedicated post.
+Read more about Framing in Groups in its dedicated post and watch the webinar we hosted about it here below:

 Cut Plates and Siding with Additional Opening Voids